 Duke OPTIONS is an online professional development planning tool designed to help Ph.D. students increase their competencies in six important areas, as they develop through three stages of their graduate programs.
-The tool will launch in fall 2017.
+You can find the tool at options.duke.edu.

 What are the Stages?